fearthecowboy/CertScriptTool/README.md

 # New-CertificateScript.ps1
 Creates PowerShell scripts that can trivially install/remove/bind SSL (self-signed or otherwise) certificates

+## Another way to look at it.
+It creates an installer script (and embeds the certificate inside) for a certificate.
+Neat and tidy.

 # Why would you do this?

 Well, while the `New-SelfSignedCertificate` cmdlet allows you to add DNS Names